Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 Create a `proc` which given two int arrays `A` and `B` with different domains will return `A` but with the even values replaced with the values of `B`

-You should aim to use as many of the concepts for the guide as possible:
+You should aim to use as many of the concepts from the guide as possible:
   - boolean expansion indexing
   - may-parallel `forall`
   - filtering